wujiashu0421/SPART/docs/source/Tutorial.rst

 The first step is to create the robot model.
 This model contains all the kinematic and dynamic data of the robot.
 Take a look at (:doc:`/Robot_Model`) to get a detailed description of how this model is structured.

 There are 3 different ways to create the robot model:
 	* Use an Unified Robot Description Format (URDF file).
-Check (:doc:`/URDF`) for a description on how to convert a URDF file into a robot model.
+Check (:doc:`/URDF`) for a description on how to convert a URDF file into a SPART robot model.
 	* Use the Denavit-Hartenberg (DH) convention to define the geometry of your robot.
-Check (:doc:`/DH`) for a description on how to convert a URDF file into a robot model.
+Check (:doc:`/DH`) for a description on how to convert a URDF file into a SPART robot model.
-	* Create the robot model directly.
+	* Manually create the robot model.
 Refer to (:doc:`/Robot_Model`) for further guidance.

-Weather if you choose to start from a URDF file or from a DH description this tutorial code can be found either in ``examples/URDF_Tutorial/URDF_Tutorial.m`` or ``examples/DH_Tutorial/DH_Tutorial.m``.
+Weather if you choose to start from a URDF file or from a DH description this tutorial code can be found either in ``examples/URDF_Tutorial/URDF_Tutorial.m`` or in ``examples/DH_Tutorial/DH_Tutorial.m``.

 Kinematics
 ==========